valkey-io/valkey-glide/java/README.md

 ## System Requirements

-The beta release of GLIDE for Valkey was tested on Intel x86_64 using Ubuntu 22.04.1, Amazon Linux 2023 (AL2023), and macOS 12.7 (aarch64-apple-darwin).
+The release of GLIDE for Valkey was tested on the following platforms:
+Linux:
+- Ubuntu 22.04.1 (x86_64)
+- Amazon Linux 2023 (AL2023) (x86_64)

+macOS:
+- macOS 12.7 (Apple silicon)

 ## Layout of Java code
 The Java client contains the following parts: